FTarfasse/quick-perf-wiki/JUnit-4-&--SQL-annotations.md

 To use [SQL annotations](https://github.com/quick-perf/doc/wiki/SQL-annotations) in JUnit 4 tests, you need first of all add *quick-perf-junit4* and *quick-perf-sql* dependencies:<br>
 ...

+You also need to:
+* annotate your test class with *@RunWith(QuickPerfJUnitRunner.class)*
-You also need to use *QuickPerfJUnitRunner*, to build a datasource proxy with *QuickPerfSqlDataSourceBuilder* and to use this proxy in your test.
+* build a datasource proxy with *QuickPerfSqlDataSourceBuilder*
+* use this proxy in your test.

 Look at the example below.

 ### Example
 ```java